OpenShot/openshot-qt/doc/quick_tutorial.rst

 Step 1 – Import Photos & Music
 -------------------------------
 Before we can begin making a video, we need to import files into OpenShot.
 Drag and drop a few images (\*.JPG, \*.PNG, etc.) and a music file (\*.MP3, \*.
 WAV, etc.) from your file manager or desktop to OpenShot.
-You can add your :ref:`def-clip` to the timeline as well as the Project Files list.
+You can add your :ref:`gs-definitions <clips>` to the timeline as well as the Project Files list.
 Be sure to drop the files to where the arrow in the illustration is pointing.

 .. image:: images/quick-start-drop-files.jpg